Brand: Proposal to boost underwater acres stalled

 Proposal to quadruple underwater acres stalled by Suffolk lawmakers

-Lawmakers worried extending the agricultural district across the East End's most scenic bays, may affect boating, fishing and recreational use.
+Lawmakers worried that extending the agricultural district across the East End's most scenic bays may affect boating, fishing and recreational use.

 But County Executive Steve Bellone’s proposal, aimed at getting state Department of Agriculture and Markets approval for the expanded districts by next month's deadline, stalled in the county legislature’s environment committee Tuesday on a 5-2 vote — effectively killing it for now.